McCombs Scholars Program

 Not surprisingly, the lack of ability to provide scholarships costs McCombs many of its potentially best students.
 Surveys show that in instances where honors students chose to decline their offer in favor of another institution, half cited lack of sufficient financial support as their primary reason for doing so.

-Over the past year, Tom Gilligan, Dean of the McCombs School has made it a top priority to remedy this problem.
+Tom Gilligan, Dean of the McCombs School, has made it a top priority to remedy this problem.
 With his support, we have set a goal to establish a community of scholars built on a tiered “McCombs Scholars” program meant to complement the existing Forty Acres Scholars Program.
 Over the long-term, this ambitious initiative seeks to equip the McCombs School with 375 total scholarships (over 90 per class)—enough to ensure that the very brightest young minds in business have every reason to call the McCombs School home.
 We hope you will join us in contributing to this important effort.

 McCombs Scholars Program Levels